iwatakeshi/pq-ts/README.md

   their priority.
 - **Stable Priority Queue**: A stable priority queue that maintains the relative order of elements with the same priority.
-- **Typed Priority Queue**: A priority queue with type safety.
+- **Typed Priority Queue**: A priority queue with typed arrays.
-- **Stable Typed Priority Queue**: A stable priority queue with type safety.
+- **Stable Typed Priority Queue**: A stable priority queue with typed arrays.
 - **Custom Comparer**: Support for custom comparison functions to define the order of elements.
 - **Efficient Operations**: Optimized for efficient enqueue, dequeue, and heap